 Clarence House, two miles to the east, is well known for having been the home of Queen Elizabeth the Queen Mother.
 It was built for the soon-to-be-crowned William IV in 1828: he was the only member of the Royal Family who lived there as monarch.
 Again, it has been used as a residence for members of the extended Royal Family, the newly-married Princess Elizabeth and The Duke of Edinburgh among them.

 Despite its relative youthfulness, it has undergone several changes, not least when the Prince of Wales (whose official residence it now is), moved in.
 Five rooms are usually open for public viewing, and invariably contain pieces from the Royal Collection.
-Clarence House, however, will not be open during 2012 as the surrounding area hosts Olympic events.

 The adjacent St James’s Palace is one of central London’s older royal homes.
 Built for Henry VIII in 1532, it is in theory the sovereign’s principal home – although none has lived here since William IV and that role is now performed by Buckingham Palace.
 St James’s is not open for viewing.

 Among Scotland’s royal residences, Balmoral Castle is the official Scottish home of the Royal Family.
 Associated with Victoria and Albert – who acquired the estate and built a new castle during the 1850s – it is still used regularly.
 As such, little is available for viewing, but the largest room, the Ballroom, is – along with the formal gardens and vegetable garden.

 The Ballroom is particularly noted for its fine wooden panelling.
 Costumes, furniture, silverware and paintings by Edwin Landseer – a favourite artist of Queen Victoria – are usually displayed.